justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 	aka 2<sup>?</sup> = x
 	![[20230830_082840.jpg|500]]

-Writing in binary is annoying, therefore we write in octal, which is now deprecated, so we write in hexadecim
+Writing in binary is annoying, therefore we write in octal, which is now deprecated, so we write in hexadecimal